Malta Test Station

 The Wright Malta Corporation also worked on noise suppression systems, fuel cells, assisted technologically oriented start up businesses, waste-to-energy technology, liquid fuel propellants, and a number of other emerging technologies related to defense, energy, and product testing.

+It was listed as a Superfund site in 1987 and removed from the list following cleanup in 1999.

+In 1996, the US Environmental Protection Agency (EPA) documented in the Record of Decision (ROD) and selected a cleanup remedy for the contaminated area.
+These included air stripping of the water supply at the test station, natural attenuation of the groundwater contaminants, continued monitoring of the surface and groundwater, institutional controls to minimize the ingestion of the contaminants, as well as excavating and disposing of contaminated soil off-site.
+It is being monitored by the EPA to ensure that it is safe from possible chemical contamination.

 The Malta Test Station was the site of a serious industrial accident in May 2004.

+In 2004, Luther Forest Technology Campus Economic Development Corporation purchased 1,4000 acres.
 The site and surrounding area has since been transformed into the Luther Forest Technology Campus, home to a new chip fabrication plant owned by GlobalFoundries.
 "Project Hermes" is commemorated by Hermes Road, one of the main access roads to the Technology Campus.

-It was listed as a Superfund site in 1987 and removed from the list following cleanup in 1999.
-It is being monitored by the US Environmental Protection agency to ensure that it is safe from possible chemical contamination.